centrapay/centrapay-docs/content/guides/merchant-integration-barcode-flow.md

 	POS->>Centrapay: Create Payment Request with Barcode
 ```

-1. The Patron presents a barcode for the POS to scan.
+1. The patron presents a barcode for the POS to scan.
 2. The POS [decodes the scanned barcode](https://docs.centrapay.com/api/scanned-codes#decode-scanned-code) and applies any provider-related discounts.

     ```bash [Request]